keithamoss/serverless-maps/README.md

 We'll be using Mapbox GL JS as our mapping software, but both OpenLayers and Leaflet would work equally well.

 \* For our purposes "serverless" means "will run on the web server you already have for serving static content"

+# Prior Art

+Many thanks and much kudos to Mark Varley for his [Serverless Vector Tiles on AWS](https://github.com/addresscloud/serverless-tiles) tutorial and FOSS4G 2018 Tanzania presentation that gives a much more comprehensive and advanced approach to truly serverless vector tile maps.
+This tutorial is lifts a lot from Mark's work.

+Hat tip too to [tilecloud](https://github.com/camptocamp/tilecloud) for a more software developery set of tools.

+Thanks as well to all of the giants on whose shoulders we're standing - with a lot of amazing open source software none of this would be possible or accessible to this audience.

 # 0. Requirements